kamilburda/genderbench/genderbench/probes/jobs_lum/README.md

 # JobsLum

-We ask the model to generate a character profile based on an occupation.
-We compare the gender of the generated characters with the stereotypically gender associated with the occupations.
+We ask the model to generate character profiles based on various occupations.
+We analyze the genders of the generated characters.

 - **Categories:** Creative Writing
 - **Harms:**